(one synonym : Amblypodia pseudocentaurus Doubleday, 1847)

 These caterpillars are green with a brownish dorso-lateral lines and markings.
 The caterpillars are unusual in that they make noises.
 They are able to make clicking sounds.

-They live in a silk shelter between curled leaves of a food plant.
-They feed on a variety of plants, including :
+The caterpillars live in a silk shelter between curled leaves of their food plant, and feed on a variety of plants, including :

 and grow to a length of about 2.5 cms.